“House of Banksy” – Works by the street art superstar in Munich

 This exhibition, which represents the largest showcase of his art worldwide, differs significantly from all previous Banksy exhibitions and promises a unique experience for visitors of all kinds.

-Visitors are immersed in a captivating world that draws attention to Banksy's most iconic works and the stories behind them.
-Alongside well-known graffiti pieces like "Girl with Balloon" and "Rage, the Flower Thrower ," the exhibition also showcases lesser-known works that are rarely seen by the general public.
+Visitors are immersed in a world of experience that draws attention to Banksy's most iconic works and the stories behind them.
+Alongside well-known graffiti such as "Girl with Balloon" and "Rage, the Flower Thrower," the exhibition also showcases lesser-known works that are rarely made accessible to the general public.

 This tribute and the presented image installations are not authorized by the artist himself due to his anonymous identity.
 Approximately 80% of the exhibited graffiti and motifs are now barely or not at all accessible in their original form.
 They have been removed, destroyed, painted over, or torn from the walls and then auctioned off for high prices.